 When misfortune hits, then meet it with respect.

-XIĂO GUÒ: The first character, xiăo: 3 grains of rice or sand - small.
+XIĂO GUÒ: The first character, xiăo: grains of rice or sand - small.
 The second, guò, is a pass in a mountain, also meaning the completion of an action.
-2 the steps, 3 the foot, together the crossing.
-4 Is a skeleton, maybe the cut in the mountain-ridge.
+Nr.3 the steps and the foot, together the crossing.
+4 is a skeleton, maybe the cut in the mountain-ridge.
+6 is another old way to write the character (looks like the zigzag route up the mountain).

 GUÒ: to pass, to pass by, cross over, sign of past or perfect tense, beyond the ordinary or proper limit, transgress, excess, fault, to blame.